basbaccarne/nerdland/README.md

 This repo covers the set-up of the [UGent Campus Kortrijk](https://www.ugent.be/campus-kortrijk/) [Nerdland](https://www.nerdlandfestival.be/) installation.
 This introduces nerds into 4 domains:
 - [**Interaction Design**](#interaction-design):
-Children can create their own paramertric design with an Arduino-controlled input device
+Visitors can create their own paramertric design with an Arduino-controlled input device
 - [**Computational Design**](#computational-design):
 This device feeds a firefly + grasshopper script that generates patterns in a predefined format
 - [**Advanced Manufacturing**](#advanced-manufacturing):